 If you’re really, really committed to the whole no-AC thing, you can make a couple of changes to your home that will keep it cooler for seasons to come.
 Insulated window films, for example, are a smart purchase as they work similarly to blinds.
 Additions like awnings and planted trees or vines on or in front of light-facing windows will shield your home from the sun’s rays to reduce the amount of heat your home absorbs and make your investment nothing but worthwhile.

+Our luxury apartments in Bangalore, Chennai and Hyderabad are built keeping in mind the season weather conditions.
 So prepare now and make the changes that will keep you cooler and happier through the long hot summer.
 And enjoy the season.